ERROR23141/soc-playbook/notes/linux-commands.md

 - `ip a` – show interfaces and IP addresses
 - `hostname -I` – show IP addresses quickly
 - `ssh user@host` – connect to a remote machine over SSH
+- `curl http://host:port` – make an HTTP request from the terminal

 ## System and Services